varnerlab/CHEME-5760-Decisions-Book/_sources/unit-1-simpledecisions/utilityfunctions.md

 (content:references:rational-choice-theory-utility-functions-cobb-douglas)=
 #### Cobb-Douglas utility functions
-The `Cobb-Douglas` utility function governs the consumption of multiple goods or services.
-The `Cobb-Douglas` utility is a function of the product of the $n$ decision variables, e.g., the quantities of the goods consumed, where each factor is raised to a non-negative exponent:
+The `Cobb-Douglas` utility function is the product of the $n$ feature variables, thus, it models situations where the features (consumption of goods or services, traits like make, model and color of a car, etc) occur simultaneously.
+Each feature variable (or good, or service) is raised to a non-negative exponent:

 ```{math}
 :label: eq-cobb-douglas-utility